-- With the diagnostic tool on the Code Retrieval screen, press and release the M button.

-- The Main Menu displays.

-- - The Battery/Alternator Monitor Menu displays.
+- With the Scan Tool on the Code Retrieval screen, press and release the M button. - The Main Menu displays. - - The Battery/Alternator Monitor Menu displays.

-- 4. When the battery check is complete, a results screen displays the current Battery Voltage, and indicates whether or not the voltage is within acceptable limits.
-The System Status LEDs provide a PASS/FAIL indication, as follows:

-- Green = PASS

-- Yellow = Caution/LOW

-- Red = FAIL
+- A "One moment please" message displays, while the Scan Tool retrieves the requested information. - 4.
+When the battery check is complete, a results screen displays the current Battery Voltage, and indicates whether or not the voltage is within acceptable limits.
+The System Status LEDs provide a PASS/FAIL indication, as follows: - Green = PASS - Yellow = Caution/LOW - Red = FAIL - 5.
+Press the M button to return to the Main Menu.